These Are the Most Impractical Things That Christina and Tarek El Moussa Put in Every ‘Flip or Flop’ House

 Is that a kitchen island or a dance floor?
 Aggressively large countertops look good on camera, but in reality, you’ll rarely use all that space.
 Long, large countertops just mean more time cleaning and less floor space for things you really need in a kitchen, like tables and chairs.

 Next: Removing this from a house disappoints many buyers.

 Showers take up less room than tubs, but a tub-less house can be a big issue for homebuyers with children.
 Every family with kids needs at least one tub, and removing them is a mistake Christina and Tarek make all the time.

 Next: This outdoor design decision has plenty of negatives.

 10. Sod in the yard

-Since Tarek and Christina are always working on tight timelines, they don’t have time for planting grass seed and waiting for it to grow.
-Sod is an obvious solution, but it’s a lot more expensive than seeding and unnecessarily eats into the renovation budget.
-Choosing sod also limits what kind of grass you can pick and it may not properly thrive on shady lawns.
+Since Tarek and Christina work on tight schedules, they don’t have time for planting grass seed and waiting for it to grow.
+Sod is an easy solution, but it’s a lot more expensive than seeding and unnecessarily eats up the renovation budget.
+Choosing sod also limits the kinds of grass you can use; it may not properly thrive on shady lawns.

-Next: Christina uses this home feature all the time — but it can be dangerous.
+Next: Christina uses this feature all the time — but it can be dangerous.

 11. Open railings